-Perfect for outdoor lovers, Denver features hundreds of city parks ranging in size and features, anchored by the 314-acre City Park.
-The park is also home to the Denver Zoo and the Denver Museum of Nature and Science, as well as a golf course, lakes and a boathouse.
+Perfect for outdoor lovers, Denver features hundreds of parks ranging in size and features, anchored by the 330-acre City Park.
+This popular area is home to the Denver Zoo and the Denver Museum of Nature & Science, as well as a golf course, two lakes and a boathouse.

 Denver's status as a transportation and economic hub has made it a popular location for corporate headquarters, and workers from around the country seek apartments in the city in order to be close to the action.

 Apartment residents can get a taste of the city's cultural scene at the Denver Art Museum and the Denver Performing Arts Complex--the second largest center for the arts in the country--as well as a variety of popular entertainment venues and music halls.

 Need some suggestions for free things to do in Denver?
 Check out these five area favorites: